autostyle/autostyle/CONTRIBUTING.md

 ## License

-By contributing your code, you agree to license your contribution under the terms of the APLv2: https://github.com/diffplug/autostyle/blob/master/LICENSE.txt
+By contributing your code, you agree to license your contribution under the terms of the APLv2: https://github.com/autostyle/autostyle/blob/master/LICENSE

 All files are released with the Apache 2.0 license as such:

 ```
-Copyright 2016 DiffPlug
+Copyright YYYY Vladimir Sitnikov <sitnikov.vladimir@gmail.com>

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.